bookpanda/microvm-networking/tas/README.md

 # port-topology = how ports are connected inside testpmd
 sudo dpdk-testpmd -l 0-1 -n 4 -- --port-topology=chained
 ```
-## TAS for microVMs
+# 1 TAS on host for microVMs (sidecar)
-1. microVMs don't need VFIO access, use virtio-net instead
+The IPC for a one-way shared memory crossing is measured to be around 250 nanoseconds.
+While this is a measurable cost, it's significantly less than the multiple microseconds (or even milliseconds at the tail) of latency added by a traditional in-kernel stack1. microVMs don't need VFIO access, use virtio-net instead
 - networking go through tap devices
 - TAS can accelerate TCP inside the host, routing traffic between microVMs over these virtual interfaces
-2. run single TAS on the host
+## current microVM flow
+External packet → host kernel → tap → microVM kernel → microVM TCP stack → user-space app
+## TAS microVM flow (bypasses microVM TCP kernel)
+External network → host NIC/tap → Host TAS (user-space) → Virtio-net/tap to microVM → microVM app

 ## Components
 ### Tap/virtio interception on the host
+- You don’t bind virtio/tap to DPDK like VFIO, because tap interfaces are already in userspace.
+Instead, you tell DPDK which interface to attach to via its PMD driver
 - Each microVM is connected via a tap device.
 - TAS attaches to the tap device using DPDK or AF_XDP (user-space packet I/O).
 - TAS can read/write packets directly on the tap interface without passing them to the microVM kernel.